hevelius/hevelius/README.md

-Hi there 👋 I'm Mario (the name of the most well-known plumber in the entire universe 😅)
+Hello there 👋 I'm Mario (the name of the universe's most well-known plumber 😅)

-But hold on!
-I'm a software engineer 👨‍💻 and a typescript fan 🙃
+I'm a typescript 🙃 enthusiast and a 👨‍💻 software engineer.

-I enjoy climbing ❤️ and studying Tai Chi ☯️ in addition to riding 🚴 my bike.

 ![](https://github-readme-stats.vercel.app/api?username=hevelius&theme=solarized-light&hide_border=true&include_all_commits=false&count_private=false)<br/>